stfc-sciml/bragg-detect/README.md

     """
 ```

 See [example/example.py](example/example.py) to learn the usage.
+The 3D data has a shape of `(1520, 128, 4451)`.
 The following two figures
-show respectively the input 3D data and the detected Bragg peaks, summed over the three dimensions.
+show respectively the input 3D data and the detected Bragg peaks.

+* Input 3D data summed over the three dimensions
 ![input](example/result/input_image.png)

+* Detected Bragg peaks
 ![output](example/result/peaks_on_image.png)